-- A. a sample or model answer for each of the questions being appealed on the examination; - B. a key to correct answers on the examination; - C. a written statement of the criteria used in assessing the quality of student answers; - D. an outline statement of the points or issues to be discussed in answering the examination and the substance of such discussion; - E. sample student answers which received high and low grades on this examination; - F. answers of students receiving grades equivalent to the petitioner on this examination; - G. any other documentation for grading which in the opinion of the professor will permit independent objective evaluation by a person familiar with the subject matter of the examination.
+- A sample or model answer for each of the questions being appealed on the examination. - A key to correct answers on the examinatio. - A written statement of the criteria used in assessing the quality of student answers. - An outline statement of the points or issues to be discussed in answering the examination and the substance of such discussion. - Sample student answers which received high and low grades on this examination. - Answers of students receiving grades equivalent to the petitioner on this examination. - Any other documentation for grading which in the opinion of the professor will permit independent objective evaluation by a person familiar with the subject matter of the examination.